Sora-3e8/romopad-driver/readme.md

 ## 🔧 Configuration
-  The configuration uses xml format, where you define in each layer and binds, the parent node is <layout> and is mandatory along side with at least one layer.
+  The configuration uses xml format, where you define in each layer and binds, the parent node is <layout> and is mandatory along side with at least one layer.</br>
   Remapping is split into layers where unique identifier is to be used for each layer.</br>

 ### Default config